circular-zamboni/chrysopelea/README.md

 writing output variables, enable and view the "Data Inputs Summary" and "Data Outputs Summary" sections of the block.

 An example is shown below.
-Identifiers of the following form are dependent on your block configuration.
+The presence of identifiers of the form listed below are dependent on your block configuration.
 The example assumes a particular block configuration that is not described here.
 Your equivalent "AAAA", "BBBB", "CCCC" identifiers will be listed and described in the block's "Data Inputs Summary" and